berndblasius/Bracket.jl/readme.md

 old bra restored from the stack.
 Note that during the evaluation the bra was changed, a new environment was created, but the ket remained.
   - Dynamic scoping
-   New bindings are possible in inner scopes (these are dynamical scopes as definitions are made during runtime).
+   New bindings are possible in inner scopes (these are dynamical scopes, as definitions are made during runtime).
    Old scopes are preserved after leaving the inner scope.
   `def` first searches for the variable in the current scope.
 If the variable is found, it is replaced by the new binding.
 If the variable does not exist in the current scope a new binding is created
   `<x eval [x def x' 5 x] def x' 3|`  evaluates to `|3 5 3>`

   - Redefining values
   Values in deeper binding can be overwritten with the backtick operator(which acts similar to `set!` in Scheme)
-  ``<def [x`] 3|`` In this example, `def` searches in all nested scopes for a binding of `x` if it is found, the binding is redefined.
-When not no binding to the variable exists in the whole environment, a new binding is generated.
+  ``<def [x`] 3|`` In this example, `def` searches in all nested scopes for a binding of `x`.
+If it is found, the binding is redefined.
+When no binding to the variable exists in the whole environment, a new binding is generated.

   -  `<x eval [x def x' 2] x def x' 3|` evaluates to  `3 2 3`
-  (def changes only within scope)
+  (def changes bindings only within current scope)
   ``<x eval [x def [x`] 2] x def x' 3|`` evaluates to `2 2 3`
-  (set changes also outside)
+  (set changes bindings also outside)

   - Tail recursion
   `eval` and `rec` support tail recursion.
-That is, if the operation during and evaluation is another evaluation, no new environment is created.
+That is, if the last operation during an evaluation is another evaluation, no new environment is created.

 - `lambda`, closures and lexical scoping
   - `<lambda x' [+ x 1]|`  evaluates to `|[+ x 1 def x']>`